SeokjuLee/MyProject/README.md

-## [VPGNet: Vanishing Point Guided Network<br /> for Lane and Road Marking Detection and Recognition]
+## [VPGNet: Vanishing Point Guided Network<br/> for Lane and Road Marking Detection and Recognition]

 International Conference on Computer Vision (ICCV) 2017